pydicom/pynetdicom/docs/user/ae.rst

 ...........................
-By default an SCP will use the first available port to listen on for association requests, which is generally a bad idea as it makes it difficult for SCU to know what port to communicate with.
+By default an SCP will use the first available port to listen on for association requests, which is generally a bad idea as it makes it difficult for peers to know what port to communicate with.
 To specify the port number you can use the ``port`` parameter when initialising the AE:

 >>> from pynetdicom3 import AE